canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-ubuntu-server/install-ubuntu-server.md

 ![screenshot][menu-install]

 The bottom two options are used for installing specific components of a Metal As A Service (MAAS) install.
 If you are installing MAAS, you should check out the [MAAS documentation][docs-maas] for more information on this!
-The rest of this tutorial assumes you select the first option, `Install Ubuntu`
+The rest of this tutorial assumes you select the first option, `Install Ubuntu`.

 ## Networking